 When it comes to shared loyalty programs, there’s often a mixup between three major loyalty program categories: coalition programs, multi-brand programs and umbrella programs.
 All three of them are based on the idea of uniting brands under the same roof, but the subtle differences must be highlighted to better understand them.

 - Multi-brand loyalty programs are created by larger groups that consist of multiple subsidiaries, such as PepsiCo.
 In this case, we’re talking about an in-house reward system for sub-brands and/or partners that offer slightly different products or are based in different regions.
 In this case, there’s no clearing and settlement between the participants, as they all belong to the same organization.
+This provides all independent brands with access to the same loyalty engine, but they each have the option to create their own offers and rewards.
+This ensures that the loyalty program maintains its look and feel across all brands, while each brand enjoys the freedom to tailor the reward experience to their image, to a certain degree.

 - Umbrella loyalty programs are formed by brands that are independent of each other, but still share common ground (such as travel agencies, hotel chains and airways).
 The core of this reward system is that involved parties have to share the management cost and there’s no hierarchy between them.
 The concept of ‘shared load’ also means that companies have to come up with their rewards on their own.

 - Coalition loyalty programs are created by a single company, and then extended to a number of participants (called “tenants” in the case of retail hubs).
 This is the typical case for mall loyalty programs.
 The owner of the program is responsible for managing the program and overseeing the clearing and settlement process.
 Tenants still enjoy a level of freedom, benefiting from increased footfall and the data collected through the program.
+The main appeal of the coalition programs: members can go into any store, earn points for their purchases, go into another store on the premises, then instantly redeem their points at the other brand.
+Even better, brands can cooperate to build cross-brand offers, where the various offers are bundled together to encourage strategic store discovery.

 “In the Post-Covid era, retailers need to contend with and adapt to the shift in their customer’s transactional behaviour, that is, from offline to online, and from shopping malls to e-marketplace.
 In line with this shift, there could be insufficient spend in the offline channel to create any meaningful rewards for their loyal customers.
 Coalition loyalty, with the right partners, could offer a superior proposition where the collective earn and burn potential far exceeds what could be achieved by a single retailer.”